csound/manual/docs/invoke/the-csd-file-format.md

 ### Embedded HTML `<html>`

 Any valid HTML code can be embedded in the CSD file.
 This code should be structured exactly like an ordinary Web page.
-This code can contain any valid HTML, JavaScript, Cascading Style Sheet, WebGL, etc., etc. code.
+This code can contain any valid HTML, JavaScript, Cascading Style Sheet, WebGL, etc. code.

 In some Csound front ends and programming environments, including at least CsoundQt or Csound for Android, this page will be parsed, executed, and displayed by a Web browser embedded in the environment.
 JavaScript code in this page will have access to a global csound object that implements the following functions, which are a selected subset of the Csound API.
 The names, data types, and uses of these functions are exactly the same as detailed in the Csound API Reference Manual.